QinetiQ Achieves UK’s First Airborne Manned/Unmanned Team Demonstration

 There have been several demonstrations of airborne manned/unmanned teams in other countries but the UK’s first successful demonstration is notable for three reasons:

 - The entire process was controlled through a point and click interface on a portable tablet on board a standard H125 helicopter.
 This indicates that very little modification is required to a host aircraft to make an airborne manned/unmanned team work effectively.
-It suggests how easy it could be to build such a team around any manned aircraft.
+It suggests how easy it could be to build such a team around any crewed aircraft.

 - The manned/unmanned team was created using a range of different technologies from different suppliers.
 To date, most demonstrations have used products from a single company, so they are designed from the outset to work together as a connected system.
 QinetiQ’s demonstration used equipment and machines that were not designed specifically to work with each other, showing a more open and technology agnostic approach to manned/unmanned teams is possible.
 This increases the options for defence and security customers and potentially offers a faster and lower cost path to a teaming capability.